 The client OPTIONALLY supplies this attribute.
-The Printer object OPTIONALLY supports MUST support this attribute and the "compression-supported" attribute (see section 4.4.32).
+The Printer object MUST support this attribute and the "compression-supported" attribute (see section 4.4.32).
 The client supplied "compression" operation attribute identifies the compression algorithm used on the document data.
 The following cases exist:

-- a) If the client omits this attribute, the Printer object MUST assume that the data is not compressed. (i.e. the Printer follows the rules below as if the client supplied the "compression" attribute with a value of 'none'). - b) If the client supplies the attribute and the Printer object supports the attribute, the Printer object uses the corresponding decompression algorithm on the documentdata.
-If the client supplies this attribute, but the value is not supported by the Printer object, i.e., the value is not one of the values of the Printer object's "compression-supported" attribute, the Printer object MUSTcopy the attribute and its value to the Unsupported Attributes response group, reject the request, and return the 'client error attributes or values not supported' status code.
+- a) If the client omits this attribute, the Printer object MUST assume that the data is not compressed (i.e. the Printer follows the rules below as if the client supplied the "compression" attribute with a value of 'none'). - b) If the client supplies this attribute, but the value is not supported by the Printer object, i.e., the value is not one of the values of the Printer object's "compression-supported" attribute, the Printer object MUST reject the request, and return the 'client-error-compression-not-supported' status code.
 See section 3.1.7 for returning unsupported attributes and values. - c) If the client supplies the attribute and the Printer object supports the attribute value, the Printer object uses the corresponding decompression algorithm on the document data. - d) If the decompression algorithm fails before the Printer returns an operation response, the Printer object MUST reject the request and return the 'client-error-compression-error' status code. - e) If the decompression algorithm fails after the Printer returns an operation response, the Printer object MUST abort the job and add the 'compression-error' value to the job's "job-state-reasons" attribute. - f) If the decompression algorithm succeeds, the document data MUST then have the format specified by the job's "document-format" attribute, if supplied (see "document-format" operation attribute definition below).
-Issue 28